Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 ## Second Pre-Image Attacks

-Given a hash and a pre-image, it should be difficult to find _another_<br/>pre-image that would produce the same hash.
+Given a hash and a pre-image, it should be difficult to find _another_<br />pre-image that would produce the same hash.

 Given `H(x)`, it should be difficult to find any `x'`